 How I discovered Free, a look at the vinyl album, 2001 remaster and comparison with the new Andy Pearce remaster from 2016.

-And I just think everything about this album, the cover, the mystery behind it, Island Records, it’s just fantastic, so probably one of the best blues rock debuts of all time, and as I’ve said, if you’re fan of blues guitar, this is where Kossoff made his mark.
-He might have later on pulled back on the amount of notes he was playing.
-He never played millions of notes.
-He’s not that kind of guy, but all the notes he plays are on target, and this is a classic piece of blues classic rock.
-Every home should have one.
+If you’re a fan of blues guitar, this is where Kossoff made his mark.
+He might have later on pulled back on the number of notes he was playing.
+(He never played millions of notes) but all the notes he plays are on target, and this is a classic piece of blues classic rock and every home should have one.